How to Improve Work-Life Balance

 Power of Visualizing Your Entire Day

-Imagine opening your planner and seeing everything: 9 AM team meeting, 11 AM focused work block, 12:30 PM lunch with a friend, 2 PM client call, 4 PM finish project deliverable, 6 PM family dinner, 8 PM personal hobby time.
+Imagine opening your planner and seeing everything: 9 AM team meeting, 11 AM focused work, 12:30 PM lunch with a friend, 2 PM client call, 6 PM family dinner, 8 PM hobby time.
+This complete picture reveals patterns you’d otherwise miss—like five hours of meetings but only two hours of actual work.

 Time Blocking: Your Secret Weapon